Child & Family Studies Center

 Absences:

 Parents should notify the CFSC if a child will be absent from school.
 Children who are absent for five consecutive days without notification risk being dismissed from the program.
-Because it is most beneficial for the child, and because university students rely upon regular attendance, it is essential that children attend school consistently, unless they are ill, have a family emergency, or other reason that is clearly in the best interest of the child.
+University students rely on regular attendance in order to complete course requirements and because it is most beneficial for the child. it is essential that children attend school consistently unless they are ill, have a family emergency, or have another reason that is clearly in the best interest of the child.
 If other absences become habitual, the child risks dismissal from the program.

 Withdrawals:

 When families enroll in the program, they commit to the entire contracted session.
-Withdrawal of a child from the program prior to the end of the session must be reported, in writing, two weeks before the withdrawal takes effect.
-Parents are financially liable for the two weeks' tuition if such article is not given.
+Withdrawal of a child from the program prior to the end of the session must be reported in writing two weeks before the withdrawal takes effect.
+Parents are financially liable for the two weeks' tuition if such an article is not given.
 A refund for the remainder of the session will occur only if another family can be found to fill the space.

 Photographs: